How To Get Your Record Expunged In PA (Petition And Process)

 How Long Do You Have to Wait to Get Your Record Expunged in PA?

 If your charge is eligible, Pennsylvania expungement petitions can be prepared and filed within 30 days.
-The Court may then take 30 days to review it, and once the Court signs the order, the State Police will clear the record in a few months.
+The Court and the District Attorney may then take 30 days to review it, and once the Court signs the order, the State Police will clear the record in a few months.

 Can Felony and Misdemeanor Convictions Be Expunged in PA?